Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ### known Bugs

-* the image sizing when the card is flipped is wrong. ive tried all sorts of things to change it like changinf from px to % then i tried to re size the images using photoshop and re load them back in but that didnt work either.
+* the image sizing when the card is flipped is wrong. ive tried all sorts of things to change it like changing from px to % then i tried to re size the images using photoshop and re load them back in but that didnt work either.
 I think the issue is coming from the way im flipping the cards using the css.

 ## Deployment: